 Blackberry-is by far my favorite kind of jelly.
 I remember eating peanut butter and blackberry jelly sandwiches as an after school snack when I was a kid.
 Sometimes I’d swear someone else ate the other half of my sandwich since it was so good it disappeared way too fast.

-I make Blackberry Jelly every year-I've always used Sure Jel/Pectin in my jelly making but after hearing this I wanted to give the old way a try and see if it was indeed better.
+I make Blackberry Jelly every year-I’ve always used Sure Jel/Pectin in my jelly making but wanted to give the old way a try and see if it was indeed better.

 First I looked my berries-rinsed them off in the sink and picked out all the leaves.
 I put them in a pot on the stove-added water until it barely begin to come up to the berries and cooked them about 20 minutes.

 Next I poured the berries into an old flour sack (cheese cloth or an old pillow case would work too) and tied it on a broom over a pot to drain the juice out.
 After I had gotten all the juice from the bag-I put it back on the stove and brought it too a boil-boiling 10 minutes.

 Next I added sugar.
 I followed the directions from the Foxfire book which said to add one cup of sugar for each cup of blackberry juice.
 This made the jelly very very sweet.
 If I make it this way again-I’ll cut back on the sugar by half.

 I brought the sugar juice mixture back to a boil.
 This is where I ran into trouble.
 Granny told me you have to boil it a long time to get it to set-and I remember her having to pour her jelly back in the pot and boil it some more when I was a child.
 What happened?
 I boiled mine way too long-I ended up with a rock hard mess-I mean you could lay blocks with it.

 On my second try-I used my instincts instead of worrying about how long to boil-I watched the consistency of the jelly and when it begin to jell on my saucer (like in the picture above) I called it done.
 And it was.